andyrichardson/fielder/README.md

 > Note: Unlike other popular form libraries, _Fielder_ allows you to change config options (such as validation) at any time.

-## Documentation
+## Resources

-For more info and examples, check out the [docs site](https://fielder.andyrichardson.dev/).
+For more info and examples, check out the **[official docs site](https://fielder.andyrichardson.dev/)**.

+For a deeper dive on Fielder and why it exists, check out [this blog post](https://dev.to/andyrichardsonn/why-we-need-another-form-library-fielder-4eah).